-The total number of learning beneficiaries are 30,257 girls registered/enrolled in the TEACH project including EARN stream (7,180 girls), LEARN stream (11,941 girls) and total DISTANCE LEARNING stream was [11,136 (10-14).
-2000 girls aged 15-19 also benefited from distant learning program, but they later joined face-to-face centers in cohort-2, therefore, to avoid duplication we are not considering them in total distant learning beneficiaries rather counted them once in the EARN stream only.
+The total number of learning beneficiaries are 32,251 girls registered/enrolled in the TEACH project including EARN stream (7,180 girls), LEARN stream (11,941 girls) and DISTANCE LEARNING stream [11133 (10-14) +2000 (15-19) =13,133 girls].

 Benchmarking: For EARN stream, the benchmark is 40 correct words per minute for literacy, and correctly answered 80% of word problems for numeracy.
 At the baseline, 20.9% GEC girls of EARN stream have achieved both literacy and numeracy benchmarks as compared to 48.75% GEC girls in the end-line.
-Furthermore, in the EARN stream, 48% of the GEC girls achieved the literacy benchmark at the baseline whereas 71.8% of the GEC girls achieved the numeracy benchmark at the baseline whereas 55.4% of the GEC girls achieved numeracy benchmark at the end-line.
+Furthermore, in the EARN stream, 48% of the GEC girls achieved the literacy benchmark at the baseline whereas 71.8% of the GEC girls achieved the end-line.
+Similarly, 29.3% of the GEC girls achieved the numeracy benchmark at the baseline whereas 55.4% of the GEC girls achieved numeracy benchmark at the end-line.